NickLiffen/ghas-enablement/README.md

 - Loops over the repositories found within the `repos.json` file.
 Secret Scanning is then enabled on these repositories.

-If you pick Dependabot:
+If you pick Dependabot Alerts:

 - Loops over the repositories found within the `repos.json` file.
+Dependabot Alerts is then enabled on these repositories.

+If you pick Dependabot Security Updates:

-Dependabot is then enabled on these repositories.
+- Loops over the repositories found within the `repos.json` file.
+Dependabot Security Updates is then enabled on these repositories.

 ## Prerequisite